Jeadie/gpt-ml-registry/README.md

 # Model Registry

 This is a Python project that provides a model registry for storing and managing models and their associated artefacts.
-The project uses DynamoDB to store metadata about the models, data, and artefacts, and Amazon S3 to store the artefact files.
+The project uses DynamoDB to store metadata about the models and Amazon S3 to store the artefact files.

 ## Installation